 The first one is a \emph{scheme with preemption in service} in which the status update currently in service will be preempted by the newly arrived one and then be discarded.
-The second one is a \emph{scheme without preemption in service} in which the newly arrived status update will be discarded.
-Let $C_t$ be the transmission cost per unit time for each device. \end{itemize}
+The second one is a \emph{scheme without preemption in service} in which the newly arrived status update will be discarded. \end{itemize}

 Let $Q_n(t)\in\mathcal{Q}\triangleq\{I,W,S\}$ be the state of device $n$ at time $t$.
 Then, let $X_q(t)$ be the fraction of devices in state $q\in\mathcal{Q}$ at time $t$, given by: